Voices for ending the death penalty

 Akira Rose

-AFSC NY Youth Activism Fellow
+AFSC NY Youth Empowerment Coordinator

 I want to live in a world that offers love in the face of hate and violence.
 A world that understands the humanness of duality and holds space for care.
 If we keep going on paths of destruction, we will only continue to embody the worst of our world.